 In recent years Japanese exports to the Community have been increasing at a rapid pace.
-In 1958 the Community exported 139 million u.a. worth of goods to Japan and imported 117 million u.a. from Japan.
-In 1972 the Community of Six imported 1,876 million u.a. from Japan and exported 1,080 million u.a. to that country.
-Corresponding figures for the enlarged Community in 1972 were imports of 2,752 million u.a. end exports of 1,544 million u.a.
-In 1971 Community imports from Japan were up 25% over the previous year, and in 1972 they were up an additional 22% over 1971.
-It is clear that Japanese exporters, finding the American market more restricted to them and their export potential there exhausted have turned increasingly towards the European market.
+In 1958 the Community exported UA 139 million worth of goods to Japan and imported UA 117 million from Japan.
+In 1972 the Community of Six imported UA 1.876 billion from Japan and exported UA 1.080 billion to that country.
+Corresponding figures for the enlarged Community in 1972 were imports of UA 2.752 billion and exports of UA 1.544 billion.
+In 1971 Community imports from Japan were up 25 per cent over the previous year, and in 1972 they were up an additional 22 per cent over 1971.
+It is clear that Japanese exporters, finding the American market more restricted to them and their export potential there exhausted, have turned increasingly toward the European market.

 Before 1967 the Community had regular trade surpluses with Japan, but since then it has had an annually increasing deficit.
 In proportion to the amount of trade, this deficit is even higher than the American trade deficit with Japan.
-In 1972 the Community of Six had a trade deficit of 795 million u.a. with Japan.
-The Nine in 1972 had a deficit of 1,207 million u.e.
+In 1972 the Community of Six had a trade deficit of UA 796 million with Japan.
+The Nine in 1972 had a deficit of UA 1.207 million.

-Japanese-American trade has always been much more extensive than Japanese-Community trade.
-In 1955, for example, 22.7% of Japanese exports went to the U.S. market and only 4.0% to the market of the countries of the Community of Six.
-In 1972, 31.1% of Japanese exports went to the U.S. and 7.7% to the Community of Six and 11.5% to the Nine.
-The same situation exists for Japanese imports: in 1955 31.3% came from the U.S. and 3.8% from the Common Market Six, while in 1972 24.9% came from the U.S., 5.9% from the Six and 8.4% from the Nine.
+Japanese-American trade has always been much more extensive than

+Japanese-Community trade.
+In 1955, for example, 22.7 per cent of Japanese exports went to the US market and only 4.0 per cent to the market of the countries of the Community of Six.
+In 1972, 31.1 per cent of Japanese exports went to the United States and 7.7 per cent to the Community of Six and 11.5 per cent to the Nine.
+The same situation exists for Japanese imports: in 1955 31.3 per cent came from the United States and 3.8 per cent from the Common Market of Six, while in 1972 24.9 per cent came from the United States, 5.9 per cent from the Six and 8.4 per cent from the Nine.
 The Japanese have clearly concentrated their export interests on the closer and already familiar American market with its unified economy with no barriers to trade, one language, and 210 million consumers with just about the highest standard of living in the world.

-There were various reasons for the lower level of Community-Japanese trade in comparison to American-Japanese trade.
+There are various reasons for the lower level of Community-Japanese trade in comparison to American-Japanese trade.
 Perhaps the most important is the simple factor of distance, which causes much higher transport costs and complicates both marketing and after-sales servicing.
-The distance between Tokyo and San Francisco, by air, is 8,200 km; the distance between Tokyo and Rotterdam, also by air, is 12,700 km.
+The distance between Tokyo and San Francisco, by air, is 8,200 km (5,095 miles); the distance between Tokyo and Rotterdam, also by air, is 12,700 km (7,891 miles).
 This natural barrier of crossing two oceans rather than only one has limited trade between Asia and Europe.
 This is true not only for Community commerce with Japan but also for that with other Asian nations such as China, India, and Hong Kong.